National Exercise Program Fast Facts

 May 20, 2000 - The first TOPOFF drill is mandated by Congress in 1998.
 It lasts ten days and cost $3.5 million.

-The exercise features a bioterrorism attack in Denver, Colorado, a chemical warfare attack in Portsmouth, New Hampshire, and other activities in Washington, DC.
+The exercise features a bioterrorism attack in Denver, a chemical warfare attack in Portsmouth, New Hampshire, and other activities in Washington.

 In New Hampshire, a mix of garlic and Gatorade is substituted for a bomb armed with mustard gas.